m-fol/m-fol/README.md

 <h3>🌌 All You Need To Know 🌌</h3>

 Bachelor's in <b>Computer Science</b>.
 Enthusiast in the fields of spacecrafts, aerospace engineering, robotics, and contemporary art.
 Alongside programming and graphic design, in my spare time, I love researching on how satellites work.
-Additionally, I have a soft spot for Esolang programming languages, cheap action movies, mock-up designing, ciphers, and a specific comic book franchise centered around transforming alien robots.
+Additionally, I have a soft spot for Esolang programming languages, cheap action movies, mock-up designing, ciphers, the Library of Babel and a specific comic book franchise centered around transforming alien robots.
 Among my favorite activities are front-end development, visiting art museums <sub><i>(which can be seen on my personal site)</i></sub> and creating engaging presentations.

 ---------